Liza Araneta Marcos: First Lady of the Philippines (2022–present)

 During the 2022 Philippine elections, Araneta Marcos served as the main strategist for her husband's presidential campaign, and collaborated with Paul Soriano in making Marcos' campaign advertisements.
 When it comes to certain political positions, Araneta Marcos favors the legalization of divorce in the Philippines but for "cogent reasons" maintaining that marriage should not be easily be dissolvable.
 She is also in favor legalizing abortion for in cases of pregnancies resulting from rape and incest as well as the legalizing of same-sex relationships.
 Araneta-Marcos temporarily left her own law firm following her husband's victory in the 2022 elections, in order to fulfill her duties as First Lady of the Philippines.
-Her assumption of the role, marks the first time that the Philippines has a first lady since Loi Ejercito, the wife of President Joseph Estrada.
+Her assumption of the role, marked the first time that the Philippines had a first lady since Loi Ejercito, the wife of President Joseph Estrada.